au1206/au1206.github.io/_posts/2021-06-06-Fine_Tune_BERT_for_Text_Classification_with_TensorFlow.md

   Parameters:
     text: Input text string
-    lable: label associated with the text
+    label: label associated with the text
     label_list: (list) all possible labels
-    max_seq_length: (int) maximum sequence length set for bert
+    max_seq_length: (int) maximum sequence length set for BERT
     tokenizer: the tokenizer object instantiated by the files in model assets

   Returns:
     feature.input_ids: The token ids for the input text string feature.input_masks: The padding mask generated
-    feature.segment_ids: essentially here a vector of 0s since classification feature.label_id: the corresponding label id from lable_list [0, 1] here
+    feature.segment_ids: essentially here a vector of 0s as the task is classification feature.label_id: the corresponding label id from label_list: [0, 1]

   """
-  # since we only have 1 sentence for classification purpose, textr_b is None
+  # since we only have 1 sentence for classification purpose, text_b is None
   example = classifier_data_lib.InputExample(guid = None,
                                             text_a = text.numpy(),
                                             text_b = None,